Paris: 2 wounded in knife attack near former Charlie Hebdo office | DW | 25.09.2020

-Police say they have arrested one suspect and found a large knife near the scene.
+Police say they have arrested two suspects and found a large knife near the scene.
 The attack coincides with the start of a trial for the alleged accomplices in a 2015 attack on the magazine's offices.

 At least two people were seriously wounded in a knife attack in central Paris near the former offices of satirical magazine Charlie Hebdo on Friday, police said.